department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-12-EZR MVP UAT/conversation-guide.md

 ## Fourth Task: [The Form] - 10 minutes

 - For this next task, we are going to have you go through the form as if you were prompted to update your information.
-While this form is a prototype, it is connected to the VA system so please do not submit the form if we get to the end.
+This is a special beta version of the form, accessible via the email you provided before its official release.
+Please be careful not to submit unless you intend to update your health benefits information for real.
 - As you go through the form, could you please talk aloud about what you would need to do as you go.

 **Participant questions**